arturo-lang/bundler/README.md

 If you had set up everything properly and come across a `Resource not accessible by integration` error at the last step, chances are you should simply give the action all necessary privileges.

 How?
-Simply go to your repo's *Settings* page, and then click on *Actions*.
+Just go to your repo's *Settings* page, and then click on *Actions*.
 At the very bottom of the page, set your actions to have Read/Write permissions:

 ![set read write permissions](docs/settings.png)

+And... ready to rock'n'roll!

 ------